Information:

 Register a power of attorney

-You need to register a power of attorney with us before you can start using it to manage Nationwide accounts.
+A power of attorney needs to be registered with us before it can be used to manage Nationwide accounts.
 Find out how to register in branch or by post.

 Other ways to support someone else